 US$400 million MENA private equity fund in the ADGM;

 US$350 million MENA private credit fund in the ADGM;

 US$300 million MENA real estate fund in the DIFC;

 US$150 million Shari’a-compliant real estate fund in Bahrain;

-US$250 million private equity healthcare fund established in Luxembourg;
+US$250 million private equity healthcare fund established in the DIFC;

 Open-ended fixed income and equities funds established in the DIFC targeting in excess of US$60 million at launch;